Sandi Williams - Co-Director

 Sandi Williams, another true SandySpringer, attended Sherwood High School where she was a star basketball athlete that went on to play basketball on a scholarship at Bowie State University.
 She earned a Master of Education degree from Bowie University, continued to earn a Masters from Johns Hopkins University in School Administration and McDaniel College in Equity and Excellence in Education.
 Sandi is an active Bowie alumna.
 Sandi is Assistant Principal in Montgomery County Public Schools.
 She shows a strong commitment to the Sandy Spring Community and is currently Co-Director of the George and Georgianna Campbell Sandy Spring Slave Museum and African Art Gallery, Inc. She works closely with the Board to oversee all activities related to programming, development of educational activities, and fundraising.
 Sandi is a member of the Delta Sigma Theta Sorority, Inc.

-Troy E. Boddy, another SandySpringer, is a Morehouse Man receiving the BA in Psychology, the MSc in Elementary Education from the University of Bridgeport, CT and is a candidate for the Doctor of Organizational.
-Leadership from Hood College, Frederick, MD.
+Dr. Troy E. Boddy, another SandySpringer, is a Morehouse Man receiving the BA in Psychology, the MSc in Elementary Education from the University of Bridgeport, CT and has also received a PhD for the Doctor of Organizational Leadership from Hood College, Frederick, MD.
 A seasoned educator and administrator in the Montgomery County Public Schools system, Troy was Assistant Principal at Oakland Terrace Elementary School, Principal at Beall Elementary School, and currently the Director of the County’s Equity Initiatives Unit.
 He contributes immensely to the educational objectives of the museum’s mission.

 Deborah (Smith) Buchanan - Manager